Do you know a woman who is being abused? A legal rights handbook

 Community legal clinics

-Community legal clinics provide general legal advice, referral, and representation on many legal issues.
-Student Legal Service Organizations (SLSO) in law schools in Toronto, Kingston, London, Ottawa, Windsor, and Thunder Bay can also provide legal assistance.
+Community legal clinics provide general legal advice and referrals, and represent people on many legal issues.
+Student Legal Service Organizations (SLSO) in law schools in Toronto, Kingston, London, Ottawa, Windsor, and Thunder Bay can also provide legal help.

 To find the community legal clinic, or SLSO nearest you, call LAO or visit legalaid.on.ca.